 These are the same as closed captioning.
 Open Captioning is again the process of adding text as subtitles to the video.
 However, there is a basic custom method for adding these.
 In closed captioning, you had the option of taking away the captions if it felt necessary.
 There is no such option in Open Captioning.
 In fact, you can always change the subtitles or their placements or their length with Closed Captioning.
 Ironically, Open Captioning closes that option.

 In Open Captioning, the caption is forever stuck with the video.
 You cannot edit it out since Open Captioning is part of the video.
-The reasons for Open Captioning being purely constricted is that they target the community of limited individuals.
-Why would we want to both people with limitations to do such a thing?
+The reason for Open Captioning being purely constricted is that they target the community of limited individuals.
+Why would we want both people with limitations to do such a thing?